devhaocui/inventory-management-system/README.md

 - [ ] Modify the local storage .csv files into SQLite and integrate it into an actual database.

 ### What the program currently does
-- [x] add an item and automatically saves into the item.csv file from the terminal command prompts.
+- [x] add an item and automatically saves into the ``item.csv`` file from the terminal command prompts.
 If an item already exists in the file it will only add the quantity specified into the existing quantity.
+- [x] removes an item from the ``item.csv`` database.
+If the item does not currently exists it will say so.
+Note it currently only checks every 3rd element in ``item.csv`` (where every item name resides).
+If the item name is found it will delete the current index itemName resides + 2 positions after that (which are the category and quantity of that item).

 ### Next Priorities
-- [ ] remove an existing item in item.csv file (if found).
+- [ ] remove an existing item in ``item.csv`` file (if found).
 - [ ] print all items in the inventory.
 - [ ] print items based on a specific category.